yexinqu/vansky.github.io/index.md

 ### Recent News

-May 14: [Paper](/assets/pdf/vanschijndel_linzen-2018-cogsci.pdf) accepted for poster presentation at [CogSci 2018](http://www.cognitivesciencesociety.org/conference/cogsci-2018/).
+May 14: [Paper](/assets/pdf/vanschijndel_linzen-2018-cogsci.pdf) accepted for presentation at [CogSci 2018](http://www.cognitivesciencesociety.org/conference/cogsci-2018/).

 May 12: I gave a talk at the [Mid-Atlantic Student Colloquium on Speech, Language and Learning 2018](http://www.mascsll.org/2018).